akka/akka/akka-docs/rst/scala/remoting.rst

 you simply register as listener to the below described types in on the ``ActorSystem.eventStream``.

 .. note::

-    To subscribe to any remote event, subscribe to :meth:``RemotingLifecycleEvent` To subscribe to events related only to the lifecycle of associations, subscribe to :meth:`akka.remote.AssociationEvent`
+    To subscribe to any remote event, subscribe to :meth:`RemotingLifecycleEvent`.
+To subscribe to events related only to the lifecycle of associations, subscribe to
+    :meth:`akka.remote.AssociationEvent`.

 .. note::

     The use of term "Association" instead of "Connection" reflects that the remoting subsystem may use connectionless transports, but an association similar to transport layer connections is maintained between endpoints by the Akka protocol.

 By default an event listener is registered which logs all of the events described below.
 This default was chosen to help setting up a system, but it is